6602545/AI-Text-To-Image-Generator/README.md

 ## Why this project?
 I’ve always been fascinated by how AI understands human language.
 This project is my way of bridging the gap between imagination and visual art.
 Using **Python** and **PyTorch**, I built a workflow that transforms natural language descriptions into high-quality images.

-Whether it's a "Cyberpunk city" or a "Cat drinking coffee," the AI works its magic to visualize it for you!
+Whether it's a "Cyberpunk city" or a "Cute cat chilling," the AI works its magic to visualize it for you!

 ##  Tech Stack & Tools
 * **Language:** Python